Recovery Loan Scheme (RLS)

 How do I access an GGS facility?

-GGS is available through the British Business Bank’s accredited lenders list (to which Winchester Corporate Finance has access).
+GGS (Growth guarantee scheme) is available through the British Business Bank’s accredited lenders list (to which Winchester Corporate Finance has access).
 The list is constantly being updated.
 Some lenders that offered facilities under the previous iterations of GGS between 6 April 2021 and 30 June 2021 may not be accredited to offer GGS facilities from August 2022.

-Accredited lenders should only offer finance through GGS if they are unable to offer a facility on equivalent terms without the guarantee.
+Accredited lenders should only offer finance through GGS if they are unable to offer a facility on equivalent terms without a guarantee.
 Whether your business is eligible for GGS and whether it is suitable for you will be for the accredited lenders to decide.
 Such lenders range from high street and challenger banks to asset-based and specialist local lenders.

 GGS supports a wide range of business finance facilities covering term loans, overdrafts, asset finance, and invoice finance.

 Minimum facility sizes vary, starting at £1,000 for asset and invoice finance, and at £25,001 for term loans and overdrafts.
+The maximum facility value per business group is:

 • £2 million for businesses across all sectors outside the scope of the Northern Ireland Protocol; or